 You can also claim the taxes paid to your municipal corporation or municipality as deductions under income from house property.
-You simply need to keep a record of the payments and copy of receipts.
-Electronic payment of municipal taxes ensures that your bank account have the necessary proof in case you damage or lose the receipts.
+You simply need to keep a record of the payments and a copy of the receipts.
+Electronic payment of municipal taxes ensures that your bank account has the necessary proof in case you damage or lose the receipts.

-There are certain transactions which require you to deduct the tax at source, such as payments made as commission to your business agent or a freelance employee.
+There are certain transactions that require you to deduct the tax at sources, such as payments made as commissions to your business agent or a freelance employee.
 If you fail to deduct the TDS the whole amount becomes inadmissible for claiming tax rebates.
 So make sure that you keep track of all such transactions and deduct tax @10% for them.

-So these are some tips / best business practices which will allow you to save more by reducing your tax burden.
+So these are some tips – best business practices that will allow you to save more by reducing your tax burden.
 In case you have been a little less prudent with accounts management in the past, it is never too late to adopt these practices.
-In the meanwhile, you can also apply for short term business loans to get out of current financial troubles and start your business’s recovery.
-To know more about fast business loans, click here.
+In the meanwhile, you can also apply for short-term business loans to get out of current financial troubles and start your business’s recovery.
+To know more about fast business loans.